How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Run the numbers before buying the Paris Pass.

-Unless you are planning to spend a large portion of your honeymoon in Paris in museums and hope to take advantage of the other benefits like a Hop On/Hop Off bus tour, the Paris Pass likely won’t be worth the money (especially since you can book skip-the-line tickets so easily anyway.
+Unless you are planning to spend a large portion of your honeymoon in Paris in museums and hope to take advantage of the other benefits like a Hop On/Hop Off bus tour, the Paris Pass likely won’t be worth the money.

 If you’re considering buying the Paris Pass, add up all the included attractions that you’re sure you want to visit before purchasing to see if it’s the right fit for you.

-Check inclusions & pricing for The Paris Pass now!
+Check inclusions + prices for The Paris Pass today!

-Hop On/Hop Off tours aren’t needed in Paris–opt for the metro instead.
+Hop On/Hop Off tours often aren’t needed in Paris–opt for the metro instead.

-There are some cities that are so sprawling that a Hop On/Hop Off bus tour can make sense–but Paris isn’t one of them.
+There are some cities that are so sprawling that a Hop On/Hop Off bus tour can make sense for a surprising number of travelers, but Paris isn’t one of them.

 One Day in Paris: Metro Sign